dgraph-io/dgraph/wiki/content/query-language/index.md

 }
 ```

-This query will only return nodes whose type has been previously set to `Animal`.
+This query will only return nodes whose type has been previously set to
+`Animal`.

-The types can also be used to filter results inside the queries.
-For example:
+The `@type` directive can be similarly used to enforce the type system, even in
+specific parts of the query.
+For example, take the following query:

 ```
 {